 by Michelle Mondo

 A single teen mom.
 A successful business owner.
 A competitive bodybuilder.
-And now a joint-degree student at St. Mary’s University earning her Master of Business Administration and her Doctor of Jurisprudence.
+And now a joint-degree student at St. Mary’s University earning her Master of Business Administration and her Doctorate of Jurisprudence.
 Vanessa Ortega has paved her own path to success and helps others find theirs.

 “I went back to school after 15 years because I wanted to finish what I had started, which was pursue my dream of becoming an attorney,” she said.
 “As a mother, it’s important to me to show my son that society does not get to dictate when and where we do things in our life.”

 Ortega, an El Paso native, was 17 when she had her son.
 She used financial aid and paid her own way at Arizona State University, graduating with a Bachelor of Arts in Political Science.
 To be a part of her son’s life, she started her own businesses — two pet-sitting businesses and worked as a bookkeeper, a skill she learned from her father.
 During this same time, she began bodybuilding, a hobby that had her rising from bed at 4:30 a.m. daily and even saw her competing at the national level.

 “It became the way I meditated and took care of myself,” she said.

 Her journey brought her to San Antonio, but before leaving Arizona, Ortega sold her two pet-sitting businesses for a profit.
 Once in the Alamo City, her son graduated high school, and Ortega became an empty nester.
 She decided it was the perfect time to go back to college.
 She chose the St. Mary’s joint-degree program because she wanted to combine her business skills and a law degree to help business owners secure their legacy through probate law.

 Ortega has thrived as a student of the St. Mary’s School of Law and the Greehey School of Business.